o-power/dashing-data/README.md

 <h2 id="technologies">Technologies/Libraries</h2>

-1. [MongoDB](https://www.mongodb.com/) was used as the NoSQL database for the app.
+1. [Django](https://www.djangoproject.com/) is the backend framework.
-2. [Python](https://www.python.org/) was used as the back-end language.
+2. [Python](https://www.python.org/) is the backend language.
-3. [Jinja](https://jinja.palletsprojects.com/en/2.10.x/) was used as the templating language for rendering the pages.
+3. [Jinja](https://jinja.palletsprojects.com/en/2.10.x/) is the templating language for rendering the pages.
-4. [Materialize](https://materializecss.com/) was used as the front-end framework.
+4. [Bootstrap](https://getbootstrap.com/) is the frontend CSS framework.
-5. Microsoft PowerPoint was used to create the logo.
+5. [Amazon S3](https://aws.amazon.com/) is used to serve the static and media files in production.
-6. [S3](https://www.gimp.org/) was used to reduce the file size of the background photo and thereby speed up how fast it loads.
-7. [Heroku](https://www.heroku.com/) was used to deploy the app.
+6. [Heroku](https://www.heroku.com/) is used to deploy the app.

-Fontawesome
-Django
-Postgres
-Heroku
-Bootstrap
-D3
-S3
-Gmail
+7. [Font Awesome 4](https://fontawesome.com/v4.7.0/) is used for the icons.
+8. [Google Fonts](https://fonts.google.com/) is used for the Roboto font.
+9. [D3.js](https://d3js.org/) is used for creating the charts.
+10. [Gmail](https://www.google.com/) is used for sending the password resets.
+11. [PostgreSQL](https://www.postgresql.org/) is used for the production database.

 <h2 id="features">Features</h2>